 • ask and answer a question about my or someone else’s age

 There are plenty of activities and support materials in this pack.
+The variety means that you can use it at different levels of the school.

 *Communicate about numbers, using days of the week, months and dates